 These drugs, which include Prozac, Zoloft, and Lexapro, are the first-line treatment for depression.

-Depression that isn’t helped by the standard SSRIs is considered treatment-resistant depression.
-(23)
+Depression that isn’t helped by standard antidepressant medication is considered treatment-resistant depression.

 When patients don’t respond positively to the first SSRI, one of three things can happen.

 Their doctor will increase the dosage, add an additional medication, or switch to a different antidepressant, usually a different SSRI.

 Unfortunately, few doctors consider that dopamine, rather than serotonin, may be the problem instead.

 Interestingly, when SSRIs do alleviate depression symptoms, it may not be for the expected reason.

 There’s evidence that SSRIs may help depression by other mechanisms that have nothing to do with serotonin.

 For example, it’s now thought that SSRIs may relieve depression by: